OISF/suricata/doc/userguide/performance/ignoring-traffic.rst

 encrypted traffic
 -----------------

-The TLS app layer parser has the ability to stop processing encrypted traffic after the initial handshake.
-By setting the `app-layer.protocols.tls.encryption-handling` option to `bypass` the rest of this flow is ignored.
-If flow bypass is enabled, the bypass is done in the kernel or in hardware.
+The TLS and SSH app layer parsers have the ability to stop processing encrypted traffic after the initial handshake.
+By setting the `app-layer.protocols.tls.encryption-handling` and `app-layer.protocols.ssh.encryption-handling` options to `bypass` Suricata bypasses flows once the handshake is completed and encrypted traffic is detected.
+The rest of the flow is ignored.
+The bypass is done in the kernel or in hardware, similar to how flow bypass is done.

 .. _bypass: